deestbie/console-docs/docs/venom/terms.md

 #### Property
 Represents the top-level branding element of your videos (e.g., TV Network).

+* Organization Administrators are responsible for creating and managing properties.
+* A list of available properties display on the Content Console Home page.
+* Within each property you define one or more mobile device applications.
+* Within each property you define one or more video collections.
+* You then add videos to collections defined in a property.
+* You select a property and collection during the video upload process (i.e., Hosted, Live Event, URL).
+* A video can be reassigned to a different property and collection after it is uploaded.
+* A new property is auto-assigned a Display Priority number that reflects the display sequence on the Properties Summary.
+This setting can be updated as a post creation task using the Edit Property function.
+Numbers are assigned in sequential order based on when a property is initially defined.

 #### Collection
 A sub-category of a Property (e.g., TV Series Name).
 Within each Collection you also define a Season that represents a subcategory of the collection (i.e. episode #, etc.).